 This year he will participate again in the Triathlon Festival Ribadesella, and from Triathlon News we wanted to do an interview to get to know you better.

-When did you start in the triathlon and how?
+When did you start triathlon and how?

 What are your most representative titles?

-After a year in which you have managed to be Champion of Asturias MD, winner in the TRIMD of Riaño, in the Triathlon of Laredo, and third in Castro Urdiales and in Canet.
-How do you face this season?
+After a year in which you have managed to be Champion of Asturias MD, winner in the TRIMD of Riaño, in the Triathlon of Laredo, and third in Castro Urdiales and in Canet, how do you face this season?
 What are your goals at the individual level?